Rajpratik71/zfs_wiki/Ubuntu-17.10-Root-on-ZFS.md

     # apt install --yes ubuntu-desktop

 **Hint**: If you are installing a full GUI environment, you will likely want to manage your network with NetworkManager.
-In that case, `rm /etc/network/interfaces.d/eth0`.
+In that case, delete the /mnt/etc/netplan/NAME.yaml you created.

 8.3  Optional: Disable log compression: